spacesys-finch/.github/README.md

-# UTAT Space System - FINCH
+# UTAT Space Systems

-Welcome to the GitHub homepage for Space Systems.
+Welcome to Space Systems, the student-run, student-funded CubeSat team from the University of Toronto Aerospace Team.